9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

     `rnf` to force all of our processing to complete before we return from `withChunks`.
 We can then close our file handles explicitly, as they should no longer be read from.
-If you must use lazy I/O in a program, it is often best to \"firewall\" it like this, so that it cannot cause problems in unexpected parts of your code.
+If you must use lazy I/O in a program, it is often best to "firewall" it like this, so that it cannot cause problems in unexpected parts of your code.

     :::: tip